Stop the MacDonald Street rat run - Let's have an Ashmore Village Square instead

 Map of new rat runs

-A new road between MacDonald St and Mitchell Rd would cause traffic to flood into Erskineville and Newtown’s quiet residential streets.
+A new road between MacDonald St and Mitchell Rd would funnel through traffic into Erskineville and Newtown’s quiet residential streets.
 Please support our campaign for a public square instead.

-Coronation Property and the City of Sydney are planning to change MacDonald St from a quiet residential street into a major through road between Euston Rd/WestConnex and King St/Erskineville Rd.
+Coronation Property and the City of Sydney are planning to turn MacDonald St into a major through road.

-This new road is not needed for property access.
-There is already car access to all existing and planned buildings in the Ashmore Estate.
-The road’s main effect would be to make it easier for more traffic to cut through the neighbourhood.
+This new road is NOT needed for property access.
+There will be car access to all existing and planned buildings in the Ashmore precinct without it.
+The road’s main effect would be to open up local streets to through traffic from WestConnex, Euston Rd, King St and other major roads.

-That would mean more traffic on residential streets such as Bray St, Concord St, Eve St, Fox Ave, Foundry Ln, George St, Hadfields St, Knight St, MacDonald St, Munni St, Prospect St, Rochford St, St John St, Union St, and Victoria St. The road would also attract more traffic onto existing rat runs, including Maddox St and Coulson St.
+That would mean more traffic on residential streets including Eve St, Fox Ave, Foundry Ln, George St, Hadfields St, Knight St, MacDonald St, Munni St, Prospect St, Rochford St, St John St, Union St, and Victoria St. The road would also attract more traffic onto existing rat runs, including Maddox St, Mitchell Rd and Coulson St.

 Traffic calming won’t stop the through traffic.
 Navigation apps will send traffic along these streets day and night to avoid traffic lights and congestion on the main roads.
-Our streets will be inundated with noisy trucks, motorcycles and cars, bringing more air pollution and traffic danger.
-It will be less safe for children to walk to school, leading to even more traffic.
+Our streets will be inundated with noisy trucks, motorcycles and cars, bringing more air pollution, traffic danger and damage to parked vehicles.
+It will be less safe for children to walk to school, leading to more school traffic.

 The new road would sever the Park Sydney Village shopping centre from the future Ashmore South shops.
-It would impact business footfall and limit opportunities for outdoor dining.
+It would impact business footfall and limit outdoor dining.

 Neither Coronation Property nor the City has assessed or modelled the impacts of this road on residential streets, safety and amenity.
 Community consultation has been minimal.